wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

             -  Replace ``/usr/share/wazuh-indexer/config/opensearch.yml`` with ``/usr/share/wazuh-indexer/opensearch.yml``.
             -  Replace ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/`` with ``/usr/share/wazuh-indexer/opensearch-security/``.

 #.
-If you are upgrading from 4.3, edit the ``docker-compose.yml`` file corresponding to your deployment type.
+Edit the ``docker-compose.yml`` file corresponding to your deployment type.
 Modify the highlighted lines and add the variable related to the ``kibanaserver`` user with the corresponding value.

    .. tabs::